t0mc0llins/backend-hike-eu/README.md

 This is the backend for Hike EU, a simple REST api written in Node.js.

 - Sequelize is used with PostgreSQL to build and seed the database.
-- Routes are authenticated with middleware where appropriate.
+- Routes are validated and authenticated with middleware where appropriate.
 - Users are issued with JSON Web Tokens when they login.